 Even though WWI Crusaders was well received, I knew that many general readers would be hesitant to tackle a 310,000-word, 762-page book, no matter how good it was!

 With that in mind, I decided in early 2019 to create a concise overview for general readers that would tell the humanitarian story thematically, rather than chronologically (as my other two books did).
 I approached the international publisher, Rowman & Littlefield, which publishes about 1,500 books a year and has offices in New York City, London, Toronto, and Boulder, Colorado.

 I am indebted to editor Susan McEachern for believing in me and my concept.
 I signed a contract with Rowman & Littlefield to produce a 300-page overview for general readers.
-It will be published in September 2020 (depending on what happens with the corona virus).
+It will be published October 20, 2020 (depending on what happens with the corona virus).
 The book, Yanks Behind the Lines, is already up on the Rowman & Littlefield’s website and on Amazon for preorders.

 For those who notice little things, the reason I use my full name, Jeffrey B. Miller, on all three books is because there are a surprising number of Jeff Millers who are authors, and one who even writes history.